Rare Disease Day at NIH 2022

 - Highlight NIH-supported rare diseases research and the development of diagnostics and treatments.

-- Initiate a mutually beneficial dialogue among public and private researchers, patients, patient advocates and policymakers.
+- Initiate a mutually beneficial dialogue among the rare diseases community.

 - Exchange the latest rare diseases information with stakeholders to advance research and therapeutic efforts.

-- Put a face on rare diseases by sharing stories of patients, their families and their communities.
+- Shine a spotlight on stories told by people living with a rare disease, their families and their communities.

-Rare Disease Day at NIH was held virtually on Monday, March 1, 2021, from 10:30 a.m. to 5:30 p.m.
-EST. The event featured interactive panel discussions, rare stories through TED-style talks and more.
+Rare Disease Day at NIH was held virtually on Monday, Feb.
+28, 2022, from 10 a.m. to 6 p.m.
+EST. This event featured panel discussions, rare diseases stories, virtual exhibitors and scientific posters.

 Partners in Planning

-Planning committee members included representatives from NCATS, NIH Clinical Center, the National Cancer Institute, the National Heart, Lung, and Blood Institute, the National Human Genome Research Institute, the National Organization for Rare Disorders, the Rare Diseases Clinical Research Network’s Coalition of Patient Advocacy Groups, the U.S. Food and Drug Administration (FDA) and The Children’s Inn at NIH.
+Planning committee members included representatives from NCATS; NIH Clinical Center; National Cancer Institute; National Heart, Lung, and Blood Institute; National Institute on Alcohol Abuse and Alcoholism; National Institute of Neurological Disorders and Stroke; Rare Diseases Clinical Research Network’s Coalition of Patient Advocacy Groups; U.S. Food and Drug Administration (FDA); The Children’s Inn at NIH; EveryLife Foundation for Rare Diseases; National Organization for Rare Disorders; and United BioSource LLC.

 About Rare Disease Day at NIH